Grad1ent/AD-Notes/README.md

 * [About me](#about-me)

 ## Welcome
 The following articles describe solutions developed during daily maintenance of AD and other related services.
-I’d like to present a few useful tools, technics and share with results.
+I’d like to present a few useful tools, tricks and share with results.

 ## Articles
 * [Active Directory Topology Visualization (part 1)](https://github.com/Grad1ent/ActiveDirectoryAndAround/tree/Active-Directory-Topology-Visualization-part-1)